Wonder goal from teenage Old Firm target rocks Raith; "It's a challenge," admits Murray as Davidson enjoys winning start

-Wonder goal from teenage Old Firm target rocks Raith Rovers; "It's a challenge," admits Murray as Davidson enjoys winning start at Stark's
+Celtic and Rangers target's wonder goal rocks Raith Rovers as Callum Davidson enjoys winning start at Queen's Park

 No late goals for Raith Rovers was the perhaps surprising news dispatch from Stark’s Park.
 No late rescue act.
 The miracle men of Pratt Street are beginning to look a bit more ordinary as Callum Davidson enjoyed a winning start after stepping back into management.